Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Performance Insights

-- The Hawkeyes are outscoring opponents by 16.4 points per game with a +606 scoring differential overall.
-They put up 87.3 points per game (first in college basketball) and allow 70.9 per contest (318th in college basketball).
+- The Hawkeyes' +606 scoring differential (outscoring opponents by 16.4 points per game) is a result of scoring 87.3 points per game (first in college basketball) while allowing 70.9 per outing (318th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.